Save big (up to $1,875) on small business tools with our free membership, business.com+

 Bottom LineBottom line

-Softphones help increase business productivity for remote teams by letting workers take calls and access customer information from anywhere.
+Softphones help increase productivity for remote teams by letting workers take calls and access customer information from anywhere.

 3. Softphones help with unified communications.